MK040412/Introduction-to-Isaac_Sim/_Footer.md

 # Franka

-We will cover about Imitation Learning and Reinforcement learning with baseline
+We will cover about Imitation Learning and Reinforcement learning with baseline3